BoYanSTKO/place2vec/README.md

 2. Ranking-based Task

    This task asks 25 human judges to rate the similarity from a scale of 1-7 between two place types.
 Assessment interface is specifically designed to adjust for the characteristics that human judgments of similarity are non-symmetric.

+This ground truth data can be used as baselines to evaluate models for POI type similarity measurements.
+If you use this dataset in your work, please kindly cite the paper below.

+Bo Yan, Krzysztof Janowicz, Gengchen Mai, and Song Gao.
+2017.
+Reasoning About Place Type Similarity and Relatedness by Learning Embeddings From Augmented Spatial Contexts.
+In Proceedings of ACM Sigspatial conference, Los Angeles, California USA, November 2017 (SIGSPATIAL’17), 11 pages. https://doi.org/10.475/123_4